Home / Video / What Is ‘Battery’ under English Common Law, and Can You Pursue Damages?

 0:41 would have a cause of action for an

-Battery is an intentional act involving touching or applying force to another person in an offensive or harmful manner.
-In simple words, battery is harmful or offensive contact with another individual without their consent.
-If such a contact occurs, it can lead to civil charges, criminal charges, or both.
+The battery is an intentional act involving touching or applying force to another person in an offensive or harmful manner.
+In simple words, the battery is harmful or offensive contact with another individual without their consent.
+If such contact occurs, it can lead to civil charges, criminal charges, or both.
 However, if a plaintiff agrees to such an act, the defendant is not liable.

 The court determines whether such an act is offensive by determining if the same act would be offensive to a reasonable person of ordinary sensibilities.